tasoskalogero/BlackboxChain/README.md

 1) Run `getResult.sh` (helper_scripts) and give the displayed IPFS addresses

-2) The result is availabe in the `result.bin` file
+2) The result is available in the `result.bin` file